20 Examples of Wearables and IoT Disrupting Healthcare

 The next decade is IoT’s decade

-Over the next ten years and more, we may well see the revolution of disease treatment and diagnosis.
-IoT wearable devices are reshaping the way we receive healthcare, and are equipping companies-sponsors, doctors, and patients with innovative insights and analytics.
-The data obtained from the IoT devices help healthcare, pharma and life science companies to make better decisions and gain a competitive advantage.
-The advancements in IoT and its continuous coordination with Pharma and the Healthcare Industries will launch the evolution of real time monitoring and treatment of diseases.
-The following are ongoing developments using IoT:
+Over the next ten years, we may see a disease treatment and diagnosis revolution.
+IoT wearable devices are reshaping how we receive healthcare, equipping companies-sponsors, doctors, and patients with innovative insights and analytics.
+The data obtained from the IoT devices help healthcare, pharma, and life science companies to make better decisions and gain a competitive advantage.
+The advancements in IoT and its continuous coordination with Pharma and the Healthcare Industries will launch the evolution of real-time monitoring and treatment of diseases.
+The following are ongoing IoT developments:

-1 in 11 adults in the world suffers from diabetes.
+1 in 11 adults worldwide has diabetes.
 What’s more, 46% of people with diabetes are not diagnosed.
-Currently, there are various solutions on the market that help to deliver insulin to the body and monitor glucose levels.
-The wearable devices for diabetes include continuous glucose monitoring systems and automated insulin delivery systems.
+Currently, various solutions on the market help deliver insulin to the body and monitor glucose levels.
+Wearable devices for diabetes include continuous glucose monitoring systems and automated insulin delivery systems.

-The most famous continuous glucose monitors are Dexcom and Eversense.
-Eversense is the first FDA-approved continuous glucose monitor that includes a fully implantable sensor that tracks glucose levels and can be worn for up to 90 days.
+The most famous constant glucose monitors are Dexcom and Eversense.
+Eversense is the first FDA-approved serial glucose monitor with a fully implantable sensor that tracks glucose levels and can be worn for up to 90 days.

 Beta Bionics has developed a fully integrated medical wearable device that can autonomously manage blood sugar levels 24/7 for people having type 1 diabetes.
 Right now is in the state of clinical testing and not available for sale.

 People that suffer from dangerously fast heartbeat (tachycardia) and abnormal heartbeats (arrhythmia) may utilize either wearable defibrillators or implantable defibrillators.
-Wearable defibrillators, such as Zoll LifeVest 4000 helps to treat life-threatening heart rhythms for people that have a risk of sudden cardiac arrest.
-The device continuously monitors the heart rhythm, and when it detects a life-threatening rhythm it can produce a shock treatment to restore the patient’s heart rate to the normal rhythm.
-However, the device is quite costly, it costs $3,370 per month.
+Wearable defibrillators, such as Zoll LifeVest 4000, help treat life-threatening heart rhythms for people with a risk of sudden cardiac arrest.
+The device continuously monitors the heart’s rhythm.
+When it detects a life-threatening rhythm, it can produce a shock treatment to restore the patient’s heart rate to normal.
+However, the device is quite costly, costing $3,370 per month.

 Patients suffering from irregular heartbeats can also opt to use implantable cardioverter-defibrillators.
-They are small battery-powered devices placed in the chest and monitor the abnormal heartbeats.
-They also have the ability to simulate the heartbeat if the heart rate is too slow.
-Implantable defibrillators proved itself as an effective tool to prevent sudden death in patients that suffer from fibrillation or tachycardia.
+They are small battery-powered devices placed in the chest and monitor abnormal heartbeats.
+They also can simulate the heartbeat if the heart rate is too slow.
+Implantable defibrillators proved to be an effective tool to prevent sudden death in patients suffering from fibrillation or tachycardia.

 3. Protection against concussion